defensive driving

 1. Stay Aware of Your Surroundings

-One of the most critical aspects of defensive driving is maintaining situational awareness.
+One of the most important aspects of defensive driving is maintaining situational awareness.
 Many drivers operate their vehicles on autopilot, simply getting from point A to point B without paying attention to their surroundings.
-However, being an alert and proactive driver can prevent many avoidable accidents.
+However, being an alert and proactive driver can prevent many accidents that could have been avoided.

 How to Improve Your Awareness on the Road: